How to Buy Deliveroo Shares UK – Invest with 0% Fees Today!

 - You also need to verify your mobile number and email address, and choose a username and password.

-Then, eToro will ask you to upload a copy of your passport or driver’s license.
+Then, the site will ask you to upload a copy of your passport or driver’s license.
 This is because the broker is regulated by the FCA and as such – must comply with anti-money laundering laws.
 You can actually upload your ID documents at a later date – but this does need to be done before you can make a withdrawal or deposit more than $2,250.

 - Now it’s time to make a deposit.